Basic costs

 Tuition and fees will vary depending on the mode of instruction (on-campus, online) and the program of study.

-**Anticipated cost of the most popular housing and dining plan combination.
+**Anticipated cost of the most common housing and food plan combination.
 Transfer students who graduated from high school in 2022 or later are required to live on campus, contingent on space availability.
 Housing for all other transfer students is not guaranteed and is dependent upon space availability.
 Learn more at housing.osu.edu.

 ^Costs differ by campus and depend on your selected plan.
-Ohio State ATI, Mansfield and Newark offer room and board plans; Marion and Lima offer private off-campus student housing.
+Ohio State ATI, Mansfield and Newark offer housing and food plans; Marion and Lima offer private off-campus student housing.

 Tuition (includes instructional